johantre/MailMerge/README.md

   - [Deployment.html](./templates/layouts/Notification.html) which is the base of all deployment related mail communication.\
   On its turn this inherits from
     - [ActionRequired.html](./templates/layouts/ActionRequired.html) which is the base of all action required mail communication.\
-    It has got all images on board to be shown for a action required mail.\
+    It has got all images on board to be shown for an action required mail.\
     On its turn this inherits from
       - [BaseTemplate.html](./templates/layouts/BaseTemplate.html) which serves all mail communication needs like\
       to, from, cc, subject fields etc.